Why

 Although it may be possible to carry a heavy load over

-great distances on a scooter, it isn't advisable.
+great distances on a scooter, it isn't advisable to do so.

 Similarly, whenever a learning challenge is of sufficient